andersonaddo/nitter-wrapper-app/README.md

 The apk will be at `android/app/build/outputs/apk/release/app-release.apk`.

+There are also apks to download in the GitHub releases section.

 This is Android only; if you want to make it for iOS too, you'll have to go through the libraries I used and follow their iOS installation instructions, and also do pod installations.